YiweiShen/weekly-vibe-coding/projects/project_1_discover_rome/README.md

 - Brainstorm ideas with ChatGPT
 - Next.js-Shadcn template using bolt.new
-- Make it mobile-friendly with Cursor
+- Make it mobile-friendly with Cursor IDE
 - Deploy using Cloudflare Pages